tomasfgonzalez/livestock-monitoring-LSU/README.md

 # Proyecto-ECA
-This project develops portable devices with temperature, heart rate, and GPS sensors to monitor livestock well-being and location in real-time.
-Data is sent via LoRa to a central node, processed, and uploaded to the cloud.
-It offers a cost-effective solution to enhance livestock security and comply with animal welfare standards.
+This project designs a system of portable devices that integrates temperature sensors, heart rate monitors, and a GPS module to monitor the well-being and location of livestock in real-time.
+The collected data is transmitted via LoRa communication to a central node, where it is processed and sent to the cloud for analysis and management.

+The proposed solution is cost-effective and aims to enhance livestock security while complying with animal welfare regulations.
+The objective is to reduce the impact of criminal activity in the sector by providing farmers with an advanced technological tool to protect and manage their assets.